learn-co-students/backbone-shopping-cart-bk-003/README.md

 #### Defaults

-The model should default to having nothin in its list of items.
+The model should default to having nothing in its list of items.
 It should also start with a subtotal, total, shipping, and tax all equalling zero.
 Let's take a look at how we might make default values for a website that sells tickets to a [Nick Jonas](http://media.giphy.com/media/CxJ3esBGiK3du/giphy.gif) concert in Arizona;

 ```javascript
 JonasTicketVender = Backbone.Model.extend({